 This program will enable your child to be more successful in school in learning English while meeting his/her academic needs and state standards by supporting your child's curriculum enrichment.
 You do, however, have the right to refuse the services.
-Even with the refusal of services, your child may still have to take the state assessment of World-Class Instructional Design Assessment (WIDA 2.0) if your child did not score proficient or advanced proficient on WIDA Screener, given by the school OR the composite score on WIDA 2.0 is not 4.5 or above.
+Even with the refusal of services, your child may still have to take the state assessment of World-Class Instructional Design Assessment (WIDA ACCESS) if your child did not score proficient or advanced proficient on WIDA Screener, given by the school OR the composite score on WIDA ACCESS is not 4.8 or above.
+If your child took WIDA Alternate, the composite score is not P2.

+Your child's WIDA ACCESS composite score is

+Or

-our child's WIDA 2.0 composite score is
+Your child's WIDA Alternate composite score is

 )r

-our child's WIDA Screener score is
+Your child's WIDA Screener score is

-After signing below, please return this form to your child's bilingual tutor indicating that you...
+After signing below, please return this form to your cl hild's bilingual tutor indicating that you